Naming Job Output Files with Timestamps in Ambience 4.x

 Ensure that both the Ambience 4 Server and Ambience Designer are running.
 Log in to the Ambience Server for both applications.

-Navigate to your .job file in the right-hand user panel within Ambience Designer.
-Double-click the .job file to open the design panel.
+Navigate to your .job file in the right-hand user panel within Ambience Designer and double-click the .job file to open the design panel.

-On the design panel, locate the Script section under the FileLoop attribute.
+On the design panel, right click on the job and add the FileLoop attribute.

 In the JavaScript editor, insert the following code snippet to dynamically generate file names based on the current date: